MicrosoftDocs/azure-devops-docs/docs/articles/build-deployment-best-practices.md

 independently or in conjunction with other components through workflows.

 You might face pain points when you manually deploy an entire system.
-For a large complex system with multiple components, like service, web jobs, and dapac scripts, here are example pain points:
+For a large complex system with multiple components, like service, web jobs, and dacpac scripts, here are example pain points:

 *   A large amount of time goes into configuration of each component